 Keeping Company with Great Companies

 When it comes to the Canadian tomato sector, any tomatoes grown for the processing industry are grown in Chatham-Kent or Essex.
 There are a number of tomato processors in both regions.
 Here in Chatham-Kent, we have three processors – ConAgra Foods (Dresden), Harvest-Pac Products (Chatham) and Weil’s Food Processing (Wheatley).
-There are a number in the Essex region, and all of these processors use tomatoes grown by our tomato growers in both Chatham-Kent and Essex.
+There is a number in the Essex region, and all of these processors use tomatoes grown by our tomato growers in both Chatham-Kent and Essex.
 When you invest in Chatham-Kent, you are becoming a part of a powerful community of manufacturers.
 60% of head offices of Canadian food and beverage processors are located in Ontario.
 Ontario leads the country in agri-food exports.
 Last year, we shipped over $8 billion in agri-food products around the world.

 Access an Ontario Investment Ready: Certified Site

 In order to ensure that businesses can make investments, set up quickly, and avoid any issues, Chatham-Kent has established a 32-acre fully serviced greenfield property that is ready for development.
-The site, which is zoned for multiple industrial uses, is located directly adjacent to Highway 401 and less than an hour drive to a US border crossing.
+The site, which is zoned for multiple industrial uses, is located directly adjacent to Highway 401 and less than an hour's drive to a US border crossing.
 It is located within the Bloomfield Business Park with surrounding industries including trucking and freight, computer systems design, agribusiness, manufacturing, and warehousing.

 By being an Ontario Investment Ready: Certified Site, investors have access to up-front property information, mapping and completed assessments including environmental, heritage, archaeological and species at risk reviews.